$\gamma$-Cygni supernova remnant in $\gamma$-rays: signatures of trapped and escaped Cosmic Rays: Fermi -LAT Data Reduction

 \subsection{Timing Analysis}

-We performed the timing analysis to the 0.1-1000 GeV LAT data of the PSR J2021+4026 to separate its $\gamma$-ray emission from other sources in the region.
+We performed a timing analysis to the 0.1-1000 GeV LAT data of the PSR J2021+4026 to separate its $\gamma$-ray emission from other sources in the region.
 We first included the LAT photons within an aperture radius of 3$\degr$, and weighted them by their probability of originating from the pulsar (using gtsrcprob in the Fermitools).
 The LAT photons with low weights ($<$0.001) were excluded in the analysis.
 We assigned pulse phases to the LAT photons using the Fermi plugin of TEMPO2 \citep{2006MNRAS.369..655H,2006MNRAS.372.1549E}, according to the known ephemeris given in the LAT third pulsar catalog \citep{smi+23}.
 This ephemeris covers the time period of MJD 54689--58175, so we only included the LAT data during this time period.
 The weighted pulse profile and the two-dimensional phaseogram are plotted in Figure \ref{fig:0}.
 We defined the phase 0.28--0.47 as the off-pulse phase range, and the remaining phase as the on-pulse phase range.

 Then we assigned pulse phases to all of the LAT events in the ROI.
 With LAT events during different phase ranges, we generated counts maps in different energy ranges to verify if we can avoid the contamination from PSR J2021$+$4026.
-The resulting figures are depicted as Figure \ref{fig:9}.
-From the left panel of Figure \ref{fig:9}, it can be seen that most $>$10 GeV photon events (during both of the on-pulse and off-pulse phase ranges) concentrate around PSR J2021$+$4026.
-Unfortunately, significantly excess around the pulsar is still revealed when we only included events during the off-pulse phase range (the right panel of Figure \ref{fig:9}).
-These results indicate that it is not enough to separate the pulsar's emission in $>$10 GeV band, even though we included only the off-pulse data.
-Therefore, we adopted $>$20 GeV data to conduct a quantitative analysis of the spatial components within the region.
+The resulting counts map are depicted in the top row of Figure \ref{fig:9}.
+From the top left panel of Figure \ref{fig:9}, it can be seen that most $>$10 GeV photon events are concentrate around PSR J2021$+$4026 within the full-phase (including both on-pulse and off-pulse) range.
+However, almost no $\gamma$-ray excess is detected when $>$20 GeV photon events are selected, as shown in the top right panel of Figure \ref{fig:9}.
+Additionally, we calculated the TS maps in the vicinty of PSR J2021$+$4026 for both the on-pulse (bottom left panel of Figure \ref{fig:9}) and off-pulse phase using $>$10 GeV photon events.
+The significant excess around the pulsar is still present even when we only included events during the off-pulse phase range (shown as the bottom right panel of Figure \ref{fig:9}).
+These results indicate that it is not enough to separate the pulsar's contamination in $>$10 GeV energy band, in which energy band, the TS value of the pulsar is still more than 500, while when we adopted $>$20 GeV data events, the TS value is only $\sim$4, in contrast to $\sim$249,000 measured with $>$100 MeV data events.
+Therefore, we adopted $>$20 GeV full-phase range data events to conduct a quantitative analysis of the spatial components within the region.